BuilderIO/partytown/docs/gatsby.md

 The Gatsby setup is largely the same as the [React integration guide](/react), except it goes further into how to use the [Gatsby](https://gatsbyjs.com/) framework's `setHeadComponents` function, which is used to inject scripts and other common tags for websites.

+For additional information, please see [How to Add Google Analytics gtag to Gatsby Using Partytown](https://www.gatsbyjs.com/blog/how-to-add-google-analytics-gtag-to-gatsby-using-partytown/).

 ## Install

 ```bash